 I applaud USA Football for exploring and implementing steps to try to keep kids healthy.
 I expect the changes will only lead to marginal improvements for both questions.

 First, I think the modified tackle program will alleviate concerns for a small number of parents but not most of the 25% who won’t let their kids play out of fear of concussions.
 We might see the decrease in youth football participation slow or even level off, but I doubt we will see a big increase from it.

 I also believe it could make the game marginally safer.
 We could see fewer concussions, but I doubt we will find much improvement in the repetitive subconcussive blows, such as the collisions between offensive and defensive linemen at the beginning of every play.
 Those repetitive subconcussive blows are what many brain experts believe are the real culprit that lead to chronic traumatic encephalopathy (CTE).

 More time and data will tell.

 Do you have a child who plays football?
 Or are you a football fan?
 In my new book, That’s Gotta Hurt: The Injuries That Changed Sports Forever, I discuss concussions, chronic traumatic encephalopathy and the future of football.
 It might be controversial, so I would love to know your thoughts!
-Pre-order your copy now from Amazon, Barnes and Noble, Books-A-Million, IndieBound or Powell’s Books.
-Click here to order your copy and receive hundreds of dollars in bonus content absolutely free!
+Order your copy now from Amazon, Barnes and Noble, Books-A-Million, IndieBound or Powell’s Books.

 Note: A modified version of this article appears as my sports medicine column in the February 16, 2017 issue of The Post and Courier.